gravitational/teleport/docs/testplan.md

       - read
 ```
 - [ ] Verify that a user can see the "Access Request" screen
-* Note: users are always allowed to create their own request, if they have any requestable roles
+* Note: users are always allowed to create their own requests, if they have any requestable roles

 ## Performance/Soak Test